fdeboo/to-infinity/README.md

 ## Wireframes <a name="wireframes"></a>

-The [Bootstrap](https://getbootstrap.com/) framework was used extensively throughout the app to acheive responsive layouts.

 ### Base Skeleton
++ The [Bootstrap](https://getbootstrap.com/) framework was used extensively throughout the app to achieve responsive layouts.

 + The pager header, containing the navigation links and company logo, is anchored to the top of the viewport window and has a high z-index so that the page content scrolls behind it.